nmgarza5/songSpot/README.md

 1. Clone this repo.
     - `git clone git@github.com:nmgarza5/songSpot.git`

-2. Install dependencies from teh root directory.
+2. Install dependencies from the root directory.
     - `npm install`

 3. Create a Postgresql user with CREATDB and PASSWORD in PSQL.